UNC-Libraries/SCTS-Documentation/Audiovisual Materials.md

 ### Pre-Processing

 Place AV items in archival boxes or paige boxes, and number or label these boxes, using the standard document cartons/document case label but with the added AV prefix: AV Box 1, AV Box 2, AV Box 3, etc. (see [Labeling and putting stuff away](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/main/Audiovisual%20Materials.md#labeling-and-putting-stuff-away)).
 It's not required or necessary to arrange AV items at this time, but if easy categories or groupings emerge, why not 😊?
-You'll be helping your colleague who picks up this collection next.
+You'll be helping your future self or your colleague who picks up this collection next.

 ### Description